Amazon earnings skyrocket on cloud computing, advertising

-(Reuters) - Amazon.com Inc (AMZN.O) posted a profit that was double Wall Street targets on Thursday and forecast a strong pre-holiday quarter thanks to the retailer’s newer high-earning businesses including cloud computing and advertising.
+(Reuters) - Amazon.com Inc (AMZN.O) forecast strong fall sales and posted a profit that was double Wall Street targets on Thursday thanks to the retailer’s younger, higher-earning businesses, including cloud computing and advertising.

 Amazon’s report shows how the world’s largest online retailer has increasingly learned to compensate for the high costs of fast package delivery and video streaming, which it has marketed around the globe to huge success.
 It was the first mover in the business of selling data storage and computing power in the cloud, a bet that continues to pay dividends and give it the leeway to invest in grand projects.